cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - request, a RegistrationRequest structure.
 - server_public_key, the server's public key.
-- credential_identifier, an identifier that uniquely represents the credential being registered.
+- credential_identifier, an identifier that uniquely represents the credential.
 - oprf_seed, the seed of Nh bytes used by the server to generate an oprf_key.

 Output: